nhaglind/agent-vue/README.md

 # agent-vue

 > Teeny tiny application to display user agent.
 Honestly, you can just run `navigator.userAgent` in console and you'll get the same result.
-I'm just adding pictures based on the response, but apparently this is a bit more complex than pulling that data.
+I'm just adding pictures based on the response, but apparently this is a bit more complex than pulling simply parsing the text from UA.
 Read here https://github.com/WhichBrowser/Parser-JavaScript why sniffing isn't such a great idea.

 View the demo hosted on Netlify over at https://stoic-austin-802b6e.netlify.com/